Reliable Representation Learning for Incomplete Multi-View Missing Multi-Label Classification: Related works

-As the name suggests, the incomplete issue in MvMLC contains two sub-problems of missing views and missing labels.
+As the name suggests, the incomplete issue in MvMLC contains two sub-problems of missing views and labels.
 In recent years, incomplete multi-view learning have shown a good development momentum.
+For missing views, there are two main technical routes in existing methods, i.e., introducing the priori information to help the model ignore missing data or filling in missing data based on generation or interpolation approaches.
 For example, Liu et al. introduced a prior missing-view indicator matrix in the incomplete multi-view clustering task to help the model bypass missing instances \cite{liu2022localized}.
-Wen et al. attempted to align and infer missing views using graph embedding technique in a joint framework (UEAF) for efficient consensus representation learning \cite{wen2019unified}.
-SRLC proposed by Zhuge et al. constructs a similarity matrix to measure the relationship between instance pairs, and simultaneously learns view-specific representations and the consistent label matrix \cite{zhuge2019simultaneous}.
-Similarly, in the multi-label classification domain, plenty of methods have been proposed to handle incomplete multi-label issue.
+SRLC proposed by Zhuge et al. constructs a similarity matrix based on incomplete data with missing location information, to measure the relationship between instance pairs \cite{zhuge2019simultaneous}.
+For the imputation route, Wen et al. attempted to align and infer missing views using graph embedding technique in a joint framework (UEAF) for efficient consensus representation learning \cite{wen2019unified}.
+Recformer developed by Liu et al seeks to recover missing views in an autoencoder framework and put the completed data into subsequent task flow \cite{liu2023information}.
+Similarly, in the multi-label classification domain, plenty of methods have been proposed to handle missing multi-label issue.
 GLOCAL, as a representative single-view multi-label classification model, applies both global and local label correlations to impose manifold regularization to the predicted labels respectively \cite{zhu2017multi}.
 Unlike other methods that introduce a priori label correlation matrix, GLOCAL directly learn the Laplace matrices corresponding to these label correlation matrices.
-In addition, a missing label indicator matrix is introduced to reduce the noise brought by missing labels \cite{zhu2018multi}.
+In addition, a missing label indicator matrix is introduced to reduce the noise brought by missing labels \cite{zhu2017multi}.
 Another single-view multi-label classification model, DM2L, encourages the entire prediction matrix to be high-rank and the sub-label matrix to be low-rank to capture both global and local label structures.
 Similar to GLOCAL, DM2L also introduces an additional indicator matrix to help cope with incomplete labels \cite{ma2021expand}.
 Note that the lrMMC in last subsection is also compatible with missing labels due to its matrix completion technique.
-Although these studies have made outstanding contributions to incomplete multi-view learning or partial multi-label classification, they fail to accommodate both incomplete cases simultaneously.
-To the best of our knowledge, there are very few existing methods that can handle this double-incompleteness.
-For example, Tan et al. proposed an incomplete multi-view weak label learning model, iMVWL, which decomposes multi-view features into a latent common feature and multiple view-specific basis matrices, while connecting the latent feature space and label space through a mapping matrix.
-The two missing cases are considered separately by introducing the corresponding prior missing information \cite{tan2018incomplete}.
-After this, Li et al. deeply studied the global high-rank and local low-rank structures of multi-label matrix, and developed the non-aligned iMvPMLC method termed NAIM3L, which avoids negative effects by constructing a composite index matrix involving available views and known label information \cite{li2022concise}.
-Recently, our another work DICNet\footnote{The motivation for our RANK derived from our another work: DICNet, won the \textbf{AAAI-23 Distinguished Paper Award}.
-Note that we add a large number of new techniques and experiments in this paper, so this paper can be considered as a completely new work.} proposed a novel deep iMvPMLC framework with instance-level contrastive learning strategy, which aligns instances of samples on different views in an incomplete embedding space and pushes away instances belonging to different samples \cite{liu2023dicnet}.
-However, the multi-view contrastive learning adopted by DICNet still has the above-mentioned category conflict problem, so in this paper, we make a series of targeted improvements to it.
+Although these studies have made outstanding contributions to incomplete multi-view learning or missing multi-label classification, they fail to accommodate both incomplete cases simultaneously.